Tell me if this sounds familiar…

 Return to the fundamentals and practice the steps that got glossed over or neglected.
 Only by practicing those, can you really move forward.

-Mindfulness, and How it Can Transform Your Physical Abilities
+Play, and How it Can Transform Your Physical Abilities

 Ideally, that practice is “mindful” – meaning that we engage with it fully and give attention and positive expectation to each performance.
 A lot of recent research shows that mindful practice produces much better results than simply repeating a task you don’t care about.